jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 * `thread-factory` attribute description: specifies the name of a specific thread factory to use to create worker threads. if not defined an appropriate default thread factory will be used.
 * operation: `/subsystem=jca/distributed-workmanager=<distributed-workmanager name>/long-running-threads=<long-running-threads name>:read-attribute(name=thread-factory)`

+## syntax of the operation to get the `request-controller` subsystem
+* Retrieve the `request-controller` subsystem attributes
+* `request-controller` subsystem description: the request controller subsystem. used for request limiting and graceful shutdown.
+* operation: `/subsystem=request-controller:read-resource()`

 ## syntax of the operation to get the `active-requests` attribute of the `request-controller` subsystem
 * Retrieve the `active-requests` attribute value of the `request-controller` subsystem
 * `active-requests` attribute description: the number of requests that are currently running on the server.